himasz/booknotes/system-design/understanding-distributed-systems/part02/README.md

 Chain replication can tolerate up to N-a failures, but the control plane can tolerate only up to C/2 failures.

+---

+In the context of distributed systems, the control plane is responsible for managing the configuration, monitoring the health, and orchestrating the operations of the system.
+This includes tasks like appointing new heads or tails in a chain replication setup and ensuring overall system consistency.

+### Why the Control Plane Can Tolerate Only Up to \( \frac{C}{2} \) Failures

+The reason the control plane can tolerate only up to \( \frac{C}{2} \) failures is typically due to the way consensus protocols operate.
+Consensus protocols are used to maintain the state and make decisions in a distributed system, ensuring that all nodes agree on the system's state.
+Here are the key reasons:

+1. **Consensus Protocol Requirements**:
+   - **Majority Quorum**: Most consensus algorithms, such as Paxos or Raft, require a majority of nodes to agree on any decision to ensure consistency and reliability.
+For a system with \( C \) control nodes, a majority is defined as \( \left\lceil \frac{C}{2} \right\rceil \), which is the smallest integer greater than or equal to \( \frac{C}{2} \).
+   - **Fault Tolerance**: To reach a consensus, more than half of the nodes must be operational.
+This means the system can tolerate up to \( \left\lfloor \frac{C}{2} \right\rfloor \) node failures.
+If more than half of the nodes fail, it is impossible to achieve a majority, and the system cannot make progress or agree on the current state.

+2. **Ensuring Consistency and Availability**:
+   - **Consistency**: A majority quorum ensures that any decision made by the control plane is seen by a majority of nodes, preventing split-brain scenarios where different parts of the system might have conflicting views of the state.
+   - **Availability**: By requiring a majority for consensus, the system can continue to operate and make decisions even if some nodes fail, provided that more than half of the control nodes are still functional.

+### Example: Control Plane with 5 Nodes

+Consider a control plane with \( C = 5 \) nodes.

+- **Majority Requirement**: To achieve consensus, a majority of the nodes must agree.
+This means \( \left\lceil \frac{5}{2} \right\rceil = 3 \) nodes need to agree.
+- **Tolerated Failures**: The system can tolerate up to \( \left\lfloor \frac{5}{2} \right\rfloor = 2 \) node failures.
+With 3 out of 5 nodes still operational, the control plane can form a majority and continue to function.

+### Chain Replication and Control Plane

+In chain replication, the control plane's role involves tasks like appointing new heads or tails and ensuring that the chain remains consistent after node failures.
+Here’s how the control plane operates under different failure scenarios:

+1. **Head Failure**:
+   - The control plane appoints a new head and notifies clients.
+   - No acknowledgment means no harm is done as the write was never considered complete.

+2. **Tail Failure**:
+   - The predecessor of the failed tail becomes the new tail.
+   - Consistency is maintained as updates are acknowledged by predecessors.

+3. **Intermediate Node Failure**:
+   - The predecessor is linked to the successor.
+   - The successor communicates the last received change to the control plane, which then forwards it to the predecessor to sustain consistency.

+### Conclusion

+The limitation of the control plane to tolerate only up to \( \frac{C}{2} \) failures is primarily due to the requirements of achieving consensus.
+Consensus protocols require a majority of nodes to agree on decisions to maintain system consistency and availability.
+This design ensures that the control plane can effectively manage and orchestrate the distributed system, even in the presence of node failures, but it inherently limits the number of tolerated failures to just under half of the control nodes.

+---

 This model is more suited for strong consistency than Raft, because read/write responsibilities are split between head and tail and the tail need not contact any other node before answering a read response.

 The trade-off, though, is that writes need to go through all nodes.
 A single slow node can slow down all the writes.
 In contrast, Raft doesn't require all nodes to acknowledge a write.